menu Home About Me Home freebies My Store

 Please get away from using only multiple choice, true and false, and matching questions.
 I try as much as possible to have my students WRITE.
 It is very time consuming to grade, but when students are asked "to design an experiment to show..." , you are teaching so many of the above skills.
 And you are not just teaching the scientific method.
 You are reinforcing critical thinking, problem solving, and best of all, good writing skills.

-If you are just beginning to develop lessons on the scientific method, download my FREE Scientific Method PowerPoint.
+If you are just beginning to develop lessons on the scientific method, try my Scientific Method PowerPoint.
 This is a 26 slide PowerPoint presentation on the nature of science and the scientific method.
 The slides are colorful and visually appealing.
 Steps of the scientific method are covered, but more importantly, the lesson provides examples and practice problems illustrating the application of the scientific method.
 Analysis questions and answers are included.
 The download also includes 4 pages of notes for the teacher and a 5 page outline of the notes for the student.

-Now take your students to the lab and see how well they can apply what they have learned about the scientific method.
-My free "Can Your Students Write a Clear and Concise Procedure" is a great introduction into scientific writing.
+Can Your Students Write a Clear and Concise Procedure" is a great introduction into scientific writing.
 It's a fun activity that reveals to students the importance of accuracy and details when writing in science.

 Now you are ready to teaching students how to design and carry out a controlled experiment.
 Start with this classroom activity (Applying the Scientific Method and Scientific Writing) involving hypothetical situations.